macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  The old man dragged her well off the road into a tangle of trees, cursing and muttering all the while.
 "If I had a thimble o' sense, I would've left you in King's Landing.
 You hear me, boy?"
 He always snarled that word, putting a bite in it so she would be certain to hear.
-"Unlace your breeches and pull ‘em down.
+"Unlace your breeches and pull 'em down.
 Go on, there's no one here to see.
 Do it."

  Sullenly, Arya did as he said.
 "Over there, against the oak.
 Yes, like that."
 She wrapped her arms around the trunk and pressed her face to the rough wood.
 "You scream now.
 You scream loud."